DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

 allowDragging | boolean | If true, an end-user can start dragging a column by the header cell dragPayload | any | A data object that identifies the corresponding column in the drag-and-drop context changeColumnWidth | ({ shift: number }) => void | Changes the column width.
 A shift is added to the original column width value. changeDraftColumnWidth | ({ shift: number }) => void | Changes the draft column width.
 A shift is added to the original column width value.
-If a shift is `null`, the draft width for the column will be cleared.
+If a shift is `null`, the draft width for the column is cleared.

 ## Plugin Developer Reference